Turkey awaits presidential election results as Erdogan's leadership hangs in balance

 Around 3 million people have left the quake zone for other provinces, but only 133,000 people registered to vote at their new locations.
 Political parties and non-governmental organizations planned to transport voters by bus but it was not clear how many made the journey back.

-Many of the quake survivors cast votes in containers turned into makeshift polling stations erected on school yards.
+Many of the quake survivors cast votes at makeshift polling stations erected on school yards.

 In Diyarbakir, a Kurdish-majority city that was hit by the earthquake, Ramazan Akcay arrived early at his polling station to cast his vote.